axzilla/theroot/index.md

 I’m not an expert.
 I’m starting from (almost) zero.
 But I’ll research, question, test, and document everything along the way – clearly, honestly, and practically.

-This project is **not about being perfect**.
-It’s not about weighing your food, buying expensive gadgets, or following strict routines.
-It’s about understanding what truly matters – and making real health **doable** in everyday life.
+This isn’t about perfect routines, expensive gadgets, or strict diets.
+It’s about the stuff that really matters in daily life:
-For everyone.
-In any context.
-With whatever you have.
+What we eat, what we put on our skin, how we move, how we sleep, and what we expose ourselves to.
+The everyday decisions that shape our long-term health.

 ### What you’ll find here: